HacKanCuBa/blake2signer/README.md

 This module provides three classes:

-* `Blake2SerializerSigner`: a signer class that handles data serialization, compression and encoding along with signing and timestamped signing (using internally the other ones).
+* `Blake2SerializerSigner`: a signer class that handles data serialization, compression and encoding along with signing and timestamped signing.
 * `Blake2Signer`: a signer class that simply salts, signs and verifies signed data as bytes or string.
 * `Blake2TimestampSigner`: a signer class that simply salts, signs and verifies signed timestamped data as bytes or string.